Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 ## Heroku

+I deployed my app to Heroku using these steps...

+1. Type `pip3 freeze --local > requirements.txt`

+2. Type `echo web: python app.py > Procfile`

+3. Procfile may create a blank line at the bottom, delete that blank line

+4. Log in to Heroku

+5. Click on `Create new app`

+6. Give the app a name and choose region

+7. Click `Create app`

+8. Click on `Connect to GitHub` in `Deployment method` section

+9. Enter name of your repository and click `search`

+10. Once you find the repository click on `Connect`

+11. Click on `settings` tab and then click on `Reveal Config Vars`

+12. Enter your IP, PORT, SECRET_KEY, MONGO_URI and MONGO_DBNAME

+13. Type `git status` in your project terminal to make sure that Procfile and requirements.txt are the only pending changes

+14. Add requirements.txt to staging area and commit change

+15. Add Procfile to staging area and commit change

+16. Type `git push` to push everything to GitHub

+17. In "Deploy" section on Heroku click on `Enable Automatic Deploys` at the bottom of the page

+18. Then click `Deploy Branch` and wait for your app to deploy

 ## Forking the GitHub Repository

 Forking the repository makes a copy of the original in your GitHub account to view/make changes without affecting the original.